 In addition to the information elements of clause 6.2, this type of events shall include the following:

-Message: Security related information about the malformed message which triggers event.
+Message: malformed message which triggers event.
+If the message length exceeds a certain, implementation specific, threshold, the message can be truncated.

 NOTE 1: Including the whole malformed message could lead to DoS at the Security related events collection entity if the malformed message is very large.

-Message type: The type of message represents service operation.

 NF Consumer (optional): Identification of the NF where such malformed message originated.